Tysseract/SBCC-CS105-EX08-WaterState/README.md

 - You can print enumerations directly.
 For example, `System.out.println(MatterState.SOLID)` prints out `SOLID`.

-This problem should be solved by writing code in `public static void main` to get input from the user and `public static String getWaterState(String temperature)` to return the state of the matter at the given temperator.
+This problem should be solved by writing code in `public static void main` to get input from the user and `public static String getWaterState(String temperature)` to return the state of the matter at the given temperature.

 Using the test input, your output should look like: